ThatDeveloperDad/TDMF_admin/docs/ComponentDetails/CustomerAccess.md

     .SubscriptionHistory

 #### CustomerIds
 This will contain a collection of the Ids that are associated with this Customer object in the various 3rd party Systems we'll integrate with.
 (Currently only Entra and LemonSqueezy)  Each ID will have a VendorName and the Id Value.

 #### CustomerProfile
+Holds the information that we need to either share with 3rd party service providers or gets displayed in the Application.
+Keep PII to the absolute minimum here.

-#### Subscription
+#### CustomerSubscription
+Contains the Subscription information for a given Customer.

 #### SubscriptionHistory
+Contains a list of SubscriptionActions that have been taken over the course of the current Subscription's lifetime.
+i.e:  Renewal, Pause/Resume, Cancellation, etc...

 I'll need to include some way to access Customer information from the following stores:
  * Microsoft Entra ID